 High Histamine Can Make for a Tougher Perimenopause

-Crashing or falling estrogen causes “estrogen withdrawal.”
-That’s one driver of the neurological symptoms of perimenopause.
-Another major driver is high histamine or mast cell activation from the spikes of very high estrogen.
-(Mast cells are the immune cells that release histamine.)
+The steeper estrogen withdrawal at the end of every menstrual cycle is one driver of the neurological symptoms of perimenopause.
+Another is the high histamine or mast cell activation caused by the larger estrogen spikes.
+(Mast cells are immune cells that release histamine.)

 Histamine is a stimulating neurotransmitter